 Interstitial Pulmonary Fibrosis

 Diffuse parenchymal lung disease (DPLD) & Interstitial lung disease (ILD) are a group of lung diseases that affect the tissue and spaces around the air sacs (interstitium) in the lungs (alveoli).
-This family of various lung disorders occurs an injury to the lungs that fails to heal properly for various reasons.
+This family of various lung disorders occurs as an injury to the lungs that fails to heal correctly for multiple reasons.
 Areas of the lungs that are prone to injuries include:

 Managing Alveolar Fibrosis – Fibroid Lung Disease

-Under normal circumstances, the human body can initiate self-repair of the lungs using paracrine cell signaling but for some patients with interstitial lung disease, this normal lung repair process malfunctions resulting in the tissue around alveoli air sacs to thicken and become scarred.
-Thickened scarred lung tissue makes it difficult for oxygen to pass back into the bloodstream resulting in damage to both the entire cardiovascular system and lungs.
-The term Interstitial lung disease is used by pulmonologists to distinguish these types of lung diseases from others such as COPD and obstructive airways diseases.
-If left untreated, Interstitial lung disease results in fibrotic scarring of the lungs known as pulmonary fibrosis.
-Idiopathic pulmonary fibrosis usually gets diagnosed after radiographic lung scans start to show pleural-based fibrosis with honeycombing in the lungs and proliferating fibroblasts (fibroblastic foci.)
+Under normal circumstances, the human body can initiate self-repair of the lungs using paracrine cell signaling.
+However, this routine lung repair process malfunctions for some patients with interstitial lung disease, resulting in thickening of the tissue around alveoli air sacs and scarring.
+Thickened scarred lung tissue makes it difficult for oxygen to pass back into the bloodstream, damaging the entire cardiovascular system and lungs.
+Pulmonologists use the term Interstitial lung disease to distinguish these lung diseases from others, such as COPD and obstructive airway diseases.
+If left untreated, interstitial lung disease results in fibrotic scarring of the lungs, known as pulmonary fibrosis.
+Idiopathic pulmonary fibrosis usually gets diagnosed after radiographic lung scans show pleural-based fibrosis with honeycombing in the lungs and proliferating fibroblasts (fibroblastic foci.)

-IPF and fibroid lung disease usually starts with a presence of inflammation in the alveoli.
-The alveoli are the tiny air sacs in the lungs where the exchange of carbon dioxide and oxygen happens.
+IPF and fibroid lung disease usually start with the presence of inflammation in the alveoli.
+The alveoli are the tiny air sacs in the lungs where carbon dioxide and oxygen exchange occurs.
 The fragile lining of the alveoli allows this gas exchange.
-Once these alveoli become inflamed and damaged in some way, the body’s reaction would be to activate the immune response and to heal the damaged alveoli.[2]
+Once these alveoli become inflamed and damaged, the body’s reaction activates the immune response and heals the damaged alveoli.[2]

 This causes scarring and thickening of the alveolar walls.
-Unfortunately, the thickened and scarred alveoli cannot perform efficiently during gas exchange.
-This ultimately leads to a lesser amount of oxygen that can be transported into the body and less carbon dioxide that can be expelled out.
+Unfortunately, the thickened and scarred alveoli cannot perform efficiently during gas exchange, transporting less oxygen into the body and expelling less carbon dioxide.

 Some of the common signs and symptoms that are present in patients diagnosed with onset idiopathic pulmonary fibrosis are:

-• Severe shortness of breath.
-This is caused by heart disease or the decreased amount of oxygen that the body gets due to the inefficient, affected alveoli.
-It gets worse with physical activity since the body is trying to get more oxygen.
+- Severe shortness of breath is caused by heart disease or decreased oxygen supply due to inefficient, affected alveoli.
+It gets worse with physical activity as the body tries to get more oxygen.

-• Clubbing sensations of the finger and toenails.
-Clubbing is the swelling in the base of the finger and usually accompanied by cyanosis (bluish discoloration of the nails.)
-This is a sign of hypoxia or decreased level of oxygen in the tissue.
-This sign often manifests later on the disease progress and end-stage pulmonary fibrosis
+- Clubbing sensations of the finger and toenails.
+Clubbing is the swelling in the finger’s base and is usually accompanied by cyanosis (bluish discoloration of the nails.)
+This is a sign of hypoxia or decreased oxygen level in the tissue.
+This sign often manifests later in the disease progress and end-stage pulmonary fibrosis.

 Causes of Lung Scarring – ILD & IPF